 I'll Give You the Sun by Jandy Nelson

 Jeez, I'd give a limb for one-eighth of this woman's talent.
 This book is different, explosive, filled with color.
 One of the few books I've re-read multiple times.
 Yes, I'm rambling and gushing, but you have to experience this book for yourself to know what I mean.

 Blew me away.
 The author can make a humid, lazy summer day by the swimming hole crackle with tension.
 Tragic and haunting.

 Easy by Tammara Webber

-The first "new-adult" title I ever picked up.
-Years before the Me-Too movement, the author gave voice to what young women endure in a way that wasn't sensationalized, while giving us (hooray!) a male lead who is strong, moral and supportive.
+The first "new-adult" title that I ever picked up.
+Years before the #MeToo movement, the author gave voice to what young women endure in a way that wasn't sensationalized, while giving us (hooray!) a male lead who is strong, moral and supportive.
 The sequel, Breakable, is fantastic.

 Kyland by Mia Sheridan

-I'd describe this as a beautiful, moving modern-day retelling of The Gift of the Magi.
-Set in Appalachia, the author depicts poverty, desperation and personal struggle in a way that wrecks the reader.
-The love story is so gorgeous.
+I'd describe this as a moving modern-day retelling of The Gift of the Magi.
+Set in Appalachia, the author depicts poverty, desperation and personal struggle in a realistic and impactful way.
+And the love story is so gorgeous.
 I mean, I read this years ago and still experience physical pain thinking back on some particularly moving scenes.

 Bastard Out of Carolina by Dorothy Allison

 Another book that gutted me.
 A story of abuse, poverty, family loyalty, and the profound disappointment we experience when those who are supposed to protect us fail.